Call us on

 Pro-BW® Plus

-Pro-BW® Plus is a liquid-applied, rapid curing protective coating that provides a colourfast, UV stable and skid-inhibiting surface for balconies and walkways.
+Pro-BW® Plus is a liquid-applied, protective coating that provides a colourfast, UV stable, and skid resistant surface for balconies and walkways.

 Proteus Hot Melt®